Supadoopa/awesome-llm-apps/starter_ai_agents/ai_medical_imaging_agent/README.md

 2. **Configure API Key**:
    - Enter your Google API key in the sidebar
    - The key will be securely stored in the session
+   - You can reset the key anytime using the reset button

 3. **Upload Medical Image**:
    - Supported formats: JPG, JPEG, PNG, DICOM